Oryanab/rick-and-morty-app/README.md

 ## Running The Project:

-- The app will be available at http://localhost:8080/ after running the following command:
+- The app will be available at http://localhost:8080/ after executing the following command:

 ```
 cd client && npm run build && cd ../server && npm start
 ```

 ![alt text](image.png)